jmyers7/book/_sources/chapters/09-info-theory.md

 H(P) = E_P\left[I_P(s)\right] = E_{s\sim p(s)} \left[ I_P(s)\right].
 $$

 Since the entropy $H(P)$ is the average information content, it may sometimes be interpreted as a form of "information."
-(We mentioned this very briefly in the first section after inspecting the plot of the entropy of $X\sim \Ber(\theta)$ versus the parameter $\theta$.)
 To see why low (high) uncertainty might be interpreted as low (high) "information" content, imagine that you are to design a random experiment to help answer some question.
 Then, you certainly _do not_ want to arrange the conditions of the experiment so that the probabilities of the outcomes resemble the Dirac distribution above, with low uncertainty and one outcome practically all but guaranteed---this would convey little information!
 Instead, the ideal experiment would have the probabilities spread uniformly across all potential outcomes, so that any observed outcome is maximally informative.
 (For a very convincing and enlightening demonstration of this idea, see the description of the "weighing problem" in Section 4.1 of {cite}`MacKay2003`.)

 Before moving on with the theory, let's take a look at some problems: